 - Endothelial cell count.

-Once he has completed your pre-operative evaluation, Dr Potgieter will determine whether you are a suitable candidate for a laser vision correction procedure.
+Once he has completed your pre-operative evaluation, Dr Potgieter will determine whether you are a suitable candidate for a laser vision correction procedure or other refractive laser surgery.

-If you feel that you meet the requirements and are interested in setting up an appointment to learn more about the different procedures, please contact us today.
+If you feel that you meet the requirements and are interested in setting up an appointment to learn more about the various procedures, you are welcome to contact us today.